-Nevertheless, oil spills mostly end up occurring accidentally, and thus it becomes increasingly important to employ various cleanup methods for tacking the menace they could pose to the marine ecosystem.
+Nevertheless, oil spills mostly occur accidentally, and thus it becomes increasingly important to employ various cleanup methods for tacking the menace they could pose to the marine ecosystem.

 1. Using Oil Booms

-The use of oil booms is a very simple and popular method of controlling oil spills.
+The use of oil booms is a straightforward and popular method of controlling oil spills.
 Equipment called containment booms acts like a fence to prevent the oil from further spreading or floating away.
 Booms float on the water surface and have three parts –

 • A ‘freeboard’ is the part that rises above the water surface, containing the oil and preventing it from splashing over the top